jepler/ungeli/README.md

 have a Linux machine on hand than a (k)FreeBSD machine, so I'd like to be able to read my backups.

-To that end, I've written a Python program to extract the master key from a geli metadata block (geli-extract-mkey.py), and a C / openssl program which will decrypt blocks given the master key, optionally serving it as a block device via nbd on Linux.
+To that end, a C / openssl program which will decrypt a volume given its passphrase or master key in hex, optionally serving it as a block device via nbd on Linux.

 These utilities have only been tested on a toy-sized AES-128-XTS volume that uses a password and no keyfiles.
 This is the only